dylanoli/blip-desk-scheduler/README.md

 To use the plugin, you need to click more options (three points icon) on the top menu and select Blip Desk Scheduler, so you will go to the scheduler panel, to configure the times work and days off in your attendiment.
 In the end, click **"Save"**.

-When you click "save", the plugin will generate in the bot resources a "workTime" variable that you can use to handle the attendiment work time, creating a script inside your bot (we have a script bellow in Bot Exemple secsion that you can use).
+When you click "save", the plugin will generate in the bot resources a "workTime" variable that you can use to handle the attendiment work time, creating a script inside your bot (we have a script bellow and an bot Bot Exemple secsion that you can use).

 ### workTime variable:
 ```